CiiDub/cursor_tricks/Readme.md

 They are pulled directly from this blog post.
 It’s well written and worth a read.
 [Extending BBEdit with AppleScript](https://jonbeebe.net/2017/07/extending-bbedit-with-applescript/)

 I made a small change to make them work in search fields.
-Kind of a hack and will bring up a security dialog.
-It tell System Events to keystroke _⌘ ↑_.
+Kind of a hack and will bring up a accessibility security dialog.
+It tells System Events to keystroke _⌘ ↑_.
 Which takes you to the beginning of a document.
-In a search field that is a pretty good fallback.
+In a one line search field that is a pretty good fallback.

 ### White Space:
 _\* The cursor will be represented with a_ |